Heckus/SubbyROV/README.md

 ### Motivation

-While QUT possesses a capable BlueROV2, its large size, complex handling, and setup requirements (e.g., pool approval) make it impractical for rapid prototyping, small-scale tests, or educational demonstrations.
+While QUT possesses a capable BlueROV2, its large size, complex handling, and setup requirements (e.g., pool approval) make it impractical for rapid prototyping, small-scale tests, or educational demonstrations .

 This project aims to fill that gap by creating a highly modular, cost-effective, and compact ROV.
 The primary objective is to build a fully operational vehicle that can serve as: